 NEWS, RUMORS & GOSSIP — Did Jani Lane steal his song idea for “Down Boys” from The Cars and make it his own?

-The song “Down Boys” was written by Lane and appears on the debut Warrant record “Dirty, Rotten, Filthy, Stinking Rich” which was released in January 1989.
+The song “Down Boys” was written by Lane and appears on the debut Warrant album “Dirty, Rotten, Filthy, Stinking Rich” which was released in January 1989.

-The Cars song “Bye-Bye Love” was from their debut album of the same name released in June of 1978.
+The Cars song “Bye-Bye Love” was from their “St” debut album released in June of 1978.

-The Cars track was written by the band’s vocalist Ric Ocasek but actually sung by bassist Benjamin Orr.
+While The Cars track “Bye-Bye Love” was written by the band’s vocalist Ric Ocasek, the lead vocals on this song are actually sung by bassist Benjamin Orr.

-Now this has been talked about for years, and someone has actually put the 2 songs together (mashed-up) in a way that definitely shows some extreme similarities.. and there are both versions
+Now this subject has been talked about for years, and someone has actually put the 2 songs together (mashed-up) in a way that definitely shows several similarities… and there are a few versions floating around on Youtube. (both are shared below)

-One version plays The Cars music for “Bye Bye Love” with Lane‘s vocals from “Down Boys” laid in over the top.
-Then there is a second version of the Warrant music for “Down Boys“, with Orr‘s lead vocals laid in over their track, and they both match up perfectly.
+One version plays The Cars music for “Bye Bye Love” with Lane‘s vocals from “Down Boys” laid in over the top, while the second version features the Warrant music for “Down Boys“, with Orr‘s vocals laid in over their track, and they both match up nearly perfect.

-What makes the comparison even more ironic is that The Cars released their 3rd album “Panorama” in August of 1980 and they actually have a song on this release titled “Down Boys”.
+What makes the comparison even more ironic is that The Cars released their 3rd album “Panorama” in August of 1980 and they actually have a song on that release titled “Down Boys”.

-This has not went unnoticed over the years and there have been several blogs, videos, or comments online noting the similarities.
+This has not went unnoticed and over the years there have been several blogs, videos, or online comments noting the similarities between the 2 songs.

-In 1993 Lane was also sued by Michael Sylvestre and Douglas Richwine for alleged Copyright Infringement of their song titled “Heaven“, and claim that the Warrant song “Heaven” from their 1989 was copied from their version.
+In 1993 Lane was also sued by Michael Sylvestre and Douglas Richwine for alleged Copyright Infringement of their song titled “Heaven“.

-The duo claim their version was first authored as early as February of 1984 while Lane claims his version was authored in or around July 1985.
+The duo claim their version of “Heaven” was first authored as early as February of 1984 while Lane claims his version of “Heaven” was authored in or around July 1985.

-The Plaintiffs in this case also allege that they were part of the music scene in California (Los Angeles & San Francisco) from roughly early 1985 through 1987, focusing mainly on a period between “early 1985 to mid–1986”.
+The Plaintiffs in this case also allege that they were part of the music scene in California (both Los Angeles and San Francisco) from 1985 through 1987, focusing mainly on a period between ‘early 1985 to mid–1986‘.

 In court documents, Lane notes that he arrived to Los Angeles in March 1985, but also spent some weeks back in Ohio between March and April of that same year.